 All in all, satin fabrics are not the most used embroidery fabrics, but you can do your embroidery on satin fabrics.
 Just make sure that you purchase quality satin fabrics for embroidery.

-Important Note: All the information collected from Google and some other search engine.
+Important Note: All the information was collected from Google and some other search engine.
 So, if you think I missed or didn’t included something, just comment below, I’ll try to fix it